Burbano-Lab/rice-blast-variant-calling/1_Filtering_steps.md

 # Rice blast variant calling
-# 1. Generation of the the Gold standard variants dataset and set of filters
+# 1. Generation of the Gold standard variants dataset and set of filters

 Program                              | Location
 ------------------------------------ | --------------------------------------------------